 This is a large volume court hearing, and you can expect to be at the court for several hours.

 If you are assessed a fine, you are expected to pay it before leaving or arrange a payment plan.

 If the charge is alcohol- or assault-related, you may be required to be assessed by the Corrections Department.

 If you are not comfortable representing yourself in court, you may want to consider hiring an attorney.
 An attorney is your representative in court.
 No one else you will see in the courtroom is rightfully entitled or obligated to protect your rights.
 If you don't think you can afford an attorney, but feel that you need one, you can ask the Court to appoint an attorney to represent you

 If you fail to pay your fine or appear for the court date, additional penalties may be added.
 Extended delays may cause a warrant to be issued for your arrest or suspension of your driver's license.

 All fines are due on the day they are imposed in court.

-If you need reasonable accommodations, an interpreter, or other assistance, call (651) 430-4422.
-If you cannot communicate by voice, phone our TTY number at (651) 430-6246.
+If you need reasonable accommodations, an interpreter, or other assistance, call (651) 413-8030 option #1.